gssi/clinical-mastitis-risk/README.md

 ## 2. Folder Structure

-The repository is organized as a modular pipeline, where each component corresponds to a specific step of the workflow.
+The repository is organized as a modular workflow, where each component corresponds to a specific step of the approach.
 Components can be executed independently or combined into an end-to-end process.
+Moreover, the workspace folder is mentioned for completeness, but it is not included in this repository.

 ```text
 clinical_risk_classification/